lm-ut/CADD_summary/README.md

 CADD file summary

-optional arguments:
+[optional] arguments:
   -h, --help            show this help message and exit
   --vep VEP             vep file with CADD scores
   --tfile TFILE         Prefix of tped and tfam, both files will be read
-  --CADD CADD           Either CADD_PHRED or CADD_RAW score will be estimated, default CADD_PHRED
+  [--CADD] CADD_PHRED/CADD_RAW           Either CADD_PHRED or CADD_RAW score will be estimated, default CADD_PHRED
-  --threshold THRESHOLD CADD threshold
+  [--threshold] THRESHOLD CADD threshold, Int
-  --gene GENE           File with gene list to estimate CADD from
+  [--gene] GENE_LIST           File with gene list to estimate CADD from
-  --start_bp START_BP   Int with start position in bp
+  [--start_bp] START_BP   Int with start position in bp
-  --end_bp END_BP       Int with end position in bp
+  [--end_bp] END_BP       Int with end position in bp
-  --denovo DENOVO       Estimate de novo mutations, WORK IN PROGRESS DO NOT USE
+  [--denovo] DENOVO       Estimate de novo mutations, WORK IN PROGRESS DO NOT USE
   --output OUTPUT       output name file